HDCat2/rate-editor/README.md

 <del>figure out how to make a web extension unzip .osz files</del>

-figure out how to fill default values and fetch form values
+<del>figure out how to fill default values and fetch form values</del>

 figure out how to make a web extension modify downloaded files